Gedaliah Silverstone: Biography

 He finally settled in Jaffa by the end of the summer of 1923 and he was invited to preach a number of times at the Neveh Tzedek synagogue.
-A few months later, however, he was compelled to return to Washington because his wife became ill.
+A few months later, however, he was compelled to return to Washington because his wife, Rebecca, became ill.
 Attempts to settle in Safed in 1936 and in Jerusalem between 1938 and 1939 failed as well and he returned to America each time.
 He returned once more a few years later, this time remaining until his death in 1944.
 He was buried on the Mount of Olives.

 Involvement in Jewish Society

 Rabbi Silverstone was a vice president of the Agudath Harabbonim, a director of the Hebrew Sanitarium of Denver and the Hebrew Home for the Aged of Washington, D.C., and a member of B'nai B'rith.
-He also founded the first Talmud Torah in Washington, D.C. and many of his sermons refer to the poor state of Jewish education.
+He also founded the first Talmud Torah in Washington, D.C., and many of his sermons refer to the poor state of Jewish education.
 An active Zionist, Silverstone attended the Sixth Zionist Congress in 1903 as a delegate from Belfast.